 Dr. Valovich McLeod’s ongoing line of research revolves around sports medicine concerns of the pediatric athlete, with special emphasis on sport-related concussion.
 Dr. McLeod completed her dissertation on the use of clinical assessment tools for concussion in youth sports athletes.
 She has also looked at factors affecting the use of clinical concussion assessments such as practice effects and exertion and sat on the NATA Pronouncements Committee on the Management of Sports Related Concussions.
 Her current work is investigating the short- and long-term effects of pediatric sports concussion as well as recovery following concussion on traditional concussion measures and health-related quality of life.
 Dr. McLeod also has research interests regarding gender differences in lower extremity function, specifically neuromuscular control and postural stability.
 She also has interest in an injury prevention approach with younger athletes through neuromuscular and balance training.

-Dr. Snyder Valier’s research focuses on clinical outcomes assessment, with an emphasis on the evaluation of health-related quality of life.
+Dr. Valier’s research focuses on clinical outcomes assessment, with an emphasis on the evaluation of health-related quality of life.
 (HRQOL).
-Her primary area of interest is in measuring the outcomes of various athletic training interventions as well as evaluating HRQOL of high school and college athletes who suffer sport-related injury.
+Her primary area of interest is in measuring the outcomes of various athletic training interventions as well as evaluating the HRQOL of high school and college athletes who suffer sport-related injury.
 She has investigated HRQOL in adolescent athletes in both the secondary school setting as well as in outpatient orthopaedic clinics.
 Dr. Valier is also interested in the use and development of patient-based outcomes instruments for the purpose of outcomes assessment and measuring the end result of healthcare services.
-Her interests also include the measurement properties and interpretation of patient-rated outcome measures, with special attention towards meaningful change values (eg, minimal clinically important difference and minimal detectible change) In addition to her emphasis in clinical outcomes assessment, Dr. Valier has an interest in muscle physiology, specifically as it relates to stretching.
-She has examined the biomechanics and muscle activity of static and ballistic stretching techniques as well as compared the impact of static stretching and massage on hip flexion range of motion.
+Her interests also include the measurement properties and interpretation of patient-rated outcome measures, with special attention towards meaningful change values (eg, minimal clinically important difference and minimal detectible change).
+In addition to her emphasis in clinical outcomes assessment, Dr. Valier has an interest in epidemiology as it relates to frequency, risks, and rates of sport-related injury.

 Mr. Anderson’s primary research interests are focused on assessment of fundamental movement patterns and application of corrective exercise in orthopaedic rehabilitation.
-He has expertise in use of the Functional Movement Screen (FMS) and Selective Functional Movement Assessment (SFMA) and is currently involved in research looking at various measurement properties of the FMS.
-In addition, he also has interests in clinically oriented topics including manual therapy techniques, post-surgical rehabilitation, and ACL reconstruction rehabilitation outcomes.
-Mr. Anderson is also actively engaged in the continued development and maintenance of the CORE-AT Electronic Medical Record and has interests in its application in clinical education.
+He has expertise in use of the Functional Movement Screen (FMS) and Selective Functional Movement Assessment (SFMA) and is currently involved in research looking at the use of the FMS in injury risk prediction and corrective exercise interventions.
+In addition, he also has research interests in post-professional clinical education.
+Mr. Anderson is actively engaged in the continued development and maintenance of the CORE-AT Electronic Medical Record and has interests in its application in clinical education.

 Dr. Lam’s line of research revolves around the prevention and rehabilitation of lower extremity injuries, with a special emphasis on sport-related knee injuries in the adolescent population.
 He is specifically interested in assessing the clinical outcomes of anterior cruciate ligament (ACL) injuries as it relates to the health-related quality of life of the patient and the comparative effectiveness of rehabilitation techniques.
 Through his research, Dr. Lam hopes to gain a better understanding of the immediate and long-term impact of ACL injuries and help improve patient care following injury.
 Furthermore, Dr. Lam is interested in identifying potential risk factors related to knee injuries, including jump-landing mechanics and postural stability, and investigating the effectiveness of prevention programs.